-Walking and cycling are extremely efficient forms of movement over short distances in terms of road space and impact on the highway network.
+Walking and cycling are healthy, sustainable and enjoyable ways to travel and they are also extremely efficient forms of movement over short distances in terms of road space and impact on the highway network.
 Oxford is already one of the leading UK cities in terms of mode share of walking and cycling, however the ambition is to continue enhancing this position.
-To do so will require influencing further mode shift through encouraging people to walk and cycle by making their journeys easier, safer and more cost and time efficient in comparison to other modes.
+To do so will require influencing further mode shift through encouraging and enabling people to walk and cycle by making their journeys easier, safer and more cost and time efficient in comparison to other modes.